Kindle Keyword Strategy For Fiction Authors

 After reading this, I’m sure you can now answer that question.

 Again keywords are not a silver bullet that will make a bad book become a bestseller.
-But using them can be a powerful method in which to increase your book traffic and ultimately your sales.
+But using keywords in the right way can be a powerful method in which to increase your book traffic and ultimately your sales.

 The key is to get your book in front of the right shoppers.

 Keywords for both fiction and non-fiction are an important part to online discoverability.
-But how well your designed book cover looks, your book title reads, your book description converts, and how well your reviews are will impact your overall sales.
+But how well your designed book cover looks, how your book title reads, how your book description converts, how creative your story is, and how well your reviews are will impact your overall sales.
 The right keywords are what will help to get the right people to your book.

 So, take some time, do your research, and find the best opportunities out there for your story.